samuelfox1/Daily--Planner/README.md

 >## Description

-* Tool to easily manage your daily schedule with color coded time slots.
+* A time management tool to manage your daily schedule with color coded time slots.

 * #### Story
     * AS AN: Individual with a busy schedule,